eyvindwa/okular-web/docs/members.md

 ![Band](/images/band/band-small.jpg)

-*Okular as of 2023 - Marius, Bjørn-Tore, Andreas, Eyvind.
+*Okular as of 2023 - Marius, Bjørn Tore, Andreas, Eyvind.
 (Fredrik was absent when picture was taken.)*

 ## Andreas Aubert